Behaviors

 In this part you will:

-Add another field to talks by using a behavior
+• Add a field to talks and other content types by using a behavior

 Topics covered:

-Dexterity has a solution for it, with special adapters that are called and registered by the name behavior.
+Dexterity has special adapters that are called and registered by the name behavior.

-A behavior can be added to any content type through the web and at runtime.
+A behavior can be enabled for any content type through the web UI and at runtime.

-All default views (e.g. the add- and edit-forms) know about the concept of behaviors.
-When rendering forms, the views also check whether there are behaviors referenced with the current context and if these behaviors have a schema of their own, these fields get shown in addition.
+All default views (e.g. the add and edit forms) know about the concept of behaviors.
+When rendering forms, the views check whether there are behaviors referenced with the current context and if these behaviors have a schema of their own, these fields get shown in addition.

 Such an object allows you to apply the open/closed principle to your dexterity objects.